m-altieri/DNS-GT/README.md

 python3 process_tshark_csvs.py <DATA_PATH>
 ```

-This will create a new `pcsv` folder in `<DATA_PATH>` with again 240 csv files, but a total size of just around 1.8 GiB, cleaning the DNS traffic and extracting only the useful information.
+This will create a new `pcsv` folder in `<DATA_PATH>` with 240 csv files, but a total size of just around 1.8 GiB, cleaning the DNS traffic and extracting only the useful information.

 - Create the vocabulary from the processed queries and convert the csv files into the final npy files: